ACF Fiorentina

 History

 The history of football in Florence goes back longer than the birth of AFC Fiorentina.
 In 1898, Florence Football Club was founded.
 That club was dissolved some years later, instead two older sport clubs, Club Sportivo Firenze and Palestra Ginnastica Fiorentina Libertas, started football sections in the 1910s.
-CF Fiorentina was founded in 1926, by a merger of this two Florentine clubs – CS Firenze and PG Libertas.
+CF Fiorentina was founded in 1926, by a merger of these two Florentine clubs – CS Firenze and PG Libertas.

 Even with the hype around a new and spacious stadium being built in 1931, much of the club's next 25 years were spent in the lower divisions of Italian football.
 The only bright spot was winning Coppa Italia in 1940.